ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

    # cf login
    ```

-   Be sure to set the correct target space where Cloudant instance was provisioned.
+   Be sure to set the correct target space where the MessageHub instance was provisioned.

 2. Initialize the Bluemix Containers plugin